Home > Science > Cybernetics > Electronics > Terms & Units

 Hysteresis

 This term is used to describe an effect seen in ferrous materials, and is also used to describe a sort of memory effect in analogue circuits.
-In ferrous materials hysteresis is the 'magnetic memory' of the material.
-If a solenoid is energized around a piece of Iron, a magnetic field will be induced into the metal and therefore increasing the overall field strength, if the polarity of the solenoid is reversed, then it must overcome the magnetic field of the iron which still rests partially in the previous polarity.
-In a transformer this is an unwanted property as energy is wasted by having to repeatedly overcome the magnetization of the material.
+In ferrous materials hysteresis is the ‘magnetic memory’ of the material.
+If a solenoid is energised around a piece of Iron, a magnetic field will be induced into the metal and therefore increasing the overall field strength, if the polarity of the solenoid is reversed, then it must overcome the magnetic field of the iron which still rests partially in the previous polarity.
+In a transformer this is an unwanted property as energy is wasted by having to repeatedly overcome the magnetisation of the material.
 The typical way of representing this property of a material is to draw a graph known as a BH curve.

 In an electronic circuit we can add an electronic form of hysteresis to help stabilize an unwanted or spurious oscillation.
 This is commonly used in a thermostat circuit so that a device isn't randomly switched on and off when the temperature is at the threshold level.
 It is basically a way of separating the 'on temperature' and the 'off temperature'. e.g. A heater comes on when the temperature is below 15 Celsius, and off again at 20 Celsius.